bsu-cs222-fall23-dll/FinalProject-TeamE-Iteration2/README.md

 This program is supposed to run a fully-functioning and full-featured graphing calculator.
 This includes standard arithmetic operations, along with trigonometry, and other special functions, to generate solutions and graphs for equations.

-Build and Run Instructions: Run the GraphingCalculator class
+Build and Run Instructions: Run the Calculator class

 Branches
 -'sunghoohong': This branch contains all the commits